-- the most influencing phase is the freezing process involving brine, that circulates during both the freezing and the maintenance phase, being the latter operating during the shaft excavation activities. - the "drilling phase" has significant importance because it includes the effect of the steel production for the freezing probes; thus, contributing to about one-third of the entire impact.
+- The phase that has the most influence is the freezing process involving brine, where the fluid must be continuously circulated and operational during the excavation activities. - The drilling phase has significant importance primarily in the context of steel production for the network of probes, contributing to about one-third of the entire impact.
 This impact is mostly focused in the depletion of resources.